-This does not apply to all games.
+This doesn’t apply to all games.
 A good portion of all games store their data in the more appropriate AppData/Roaming folder.
 Other games, however, save progress in their installation directory and other weird places that limit the game to one player per computer.
-While writing this article, I even found three games that saved progress in the user’s temporary folder (files here are auto-deleted when disk-space gets low).
+While writing this article, I even found three games that saved progress in the user’s temporary folder (files here are auto-deleted when disk-space gets low.)

-From looking on the StackOverflow developer forums, it looks like Microsoft have not made it all that easy for developers to get the localized path to the Saved Games folder.
-The folder would also have to be created by the game developer if its missing if the game is targeting older versions of Windows.
+From looking on the StackOverflow developer forums, it looks like Microsoft hasn’t made it all that easy for developers to get the localized path to the Saved Games folder.
+The folder would also have to be created by the game developer if it’s missing if the game is targeting older versions of Windows.
 It is absolutely doable, but I believe Microsoft is also to blame for the current messy state of affairs for not providing better APIs for this purpose.

 Something that I think would help solve this problem over time, would be for Steam to require developers to store their game data in the correct folder.
 Unless data for new titles are stored correctly, they could not sync it using the Steam Cloud APIs.
 Older games would still be an issue, but it would become less of an issue over time.